-This is commonly referred to as “batching” or “time blocking” + the idea is that you’re putting all the gotta-do-it stuff into one time slot.
-Not only does this mean you do better, more focused work, but it also helps you pump the brakes on replying to that email on Tuesday when you really should be working on something else.
+This is commonly referred to as “batching” or “time blocking”.
+The idea is that you’re putting all the gotta-do-it stuff into one time slot.
+Not only do you create better, more focused work, but you also pump the brakes on replying to that email on Tuesday to instead work on something else.
 You know that it’ll get handled on Wednesday + you can put it out of your brain for now.

 So what happens when, like, awwlllllllll your time is dedicated to just maintaining your operations.

-As in, after you’ve done the emails + the follow-ups + the quality control + “all the things” you need to do to keep your business running smoooooth as melty peanut butter… there’s no time for you to tackle that To Do list + move towards making progress on those goals.
+As in :: after you’ve done the emails + the follow-ups + the quality control + “all the things” that keep your business running smoooooth as melty peanut butter… there’s no time to tackle the To Do list that moves you towards making progress on your goals.

 Guess what time that is, boss?
 It’s time to get real!

-I’m not going to tell you that you have as many hours in the day as Beyoncé (even though I kinda just did + hey! it’s true, she does soooo…).
-What I will tell you is that your most valuable resource isn’t money, it isn’t energy + it’s not even the 1st page of Google (as sweet as all those things are) – it’s TIME, girl!
+Your most valuable resource isn’t money, it isn’t energy + it’s not even the 1st page of Google (as sweet as all those things are).

-While you can make + create all those other things, the amount of time you have will always be limited.
-That’s why as your workload grows, having the right systems + processes in place will become your holy-mother-savior.
+While you can make + create all those other things, your time will always be limited.
+As your workload grows, it is mega-important to have the RIGHT SYSTEMS + PROCESSES to be your holy-mother-savior on the daily.

 Still dealing with the back-and-forth of contracts + invoices + other client onboarding things?
 There’s a system for that!